Oblique transition in hypersonic double-wedge flow: Nonlinear interactions of oblique waves

-Figure~\ref{fig:siginner}(a) shows $25$ largest singular values of the resolvent for the linearized system~\eqref{eq:SScomp} with ($\omega = 0, \lambda_{z} = 1.5$).
-Even though the principal singular value $\sigma_1$ is an order of magnitude larger than $\sigma_2$, figure~\ref{fig:siginner}(b) demonstrates that the second output mode $\bphi_2$ contributes most to ${\B q}^{(2)}_{\mathrm{streak}}$.
-Figure~\ref{fig:O1O2comp}(a) shows the wall-normal profiles of the streamwise velocity component $u^{\prime}$ associated with ${\B q}^{(2)}_{\mathrm{streak}}$ and the first two output modes ($\bphi_1,\bphi_2$) of the resolvent.
-We observe striking similarity between streaks generated by weakly nonlinear interactions of oblique waves and the second output mode in the post-reattachment region, at $x = 65$.
-Similarly, figure~\ref{fig:O1O2comp}(b) compares the wall-normal shapes of the corresponding input modes ${\B d}_1$ and ${\B d}_2$ with the forcing $\mathbf{N}^{(2)}_\mathrm{streak}$ that arises from quadratic interactions.
-The input modes are visualized in the reattaching shear layer, at $x = 57$, and the streamwise vorticity component of ${\B d}_2$ provides a good approximation to the vortical forcing that captures interactions of unsteady oblique fluctuations.
+Figure~\ref{fig:siginner}(a) shows \tc{black}{$15$} largest singular values of the resolvent for the linearized system~\eqref{eq:SScomp} with ($\omega = 0, \lambda_{z} = 1.5$).
+Even though the principal singular value $\sigma_1$ is an order of magnitude larger than $\sigma_2$, figure~\ref{fig:siginner}(b) demonstrates that the second output mode $\bphi_2$ contributes most to \tc{black}{$\hat{\bphi}^{(2)}_{0}$}.
+Figure~\ref{fig:O1O2comp}(a) shows the wall-normal profiles of the streamwise velocity component $u^{\prime}$ associated with \tc{black}{$\hat{\bphi}^{(2)}_{0}$} and the first two output modes ($\bphi_1,\bphi_2$) of the resolvent.
+We observe striking similarity between \tc{black}{$\cO (\epsilon^{2})$ steady streaks and $\bphi_{2}$} in the post-reattachment region, at $x = 65$.
+Similarly, figure~\ref{fig:O1O2comp}(b) compares the wall-normal shapes of the corresponding input modes $\bd_1$ and $\bd_2$ with the forcing $\hat{\bd}^{(2)}_0$ that arises from quadratic interactions.
+The input modes are visualized in the reattaching shear layer, at $x = 57$, and the streamwise vorticity component of $\bd_2$ provides a good approximation to the vortical forcing that captures interactions of unsteady oblique fluctuations.